hayes/pothos/docs/api/schema-builder.md

 Creates a Ref object represent an object that has not been implemented.
-This can be useful for building certain types of plugins, or when building a modular schema where you don't want to define all types in TypeInfo, or import the actual implementation of each object type you use.
+This can be useful for building certain types of plugins, or when building a modular schema where you don't want to define all types in SchemaTypes, or import the actual implementation of each object type you use.

 - `name`: string, name of the type that this ref represents.
 Can be overwritten when implemented.
 - `T`: a type param to define the backing shape for the type that this ref represents

 ## `interfaceType(param, options, fields?)`

-- `param`: A key of the `Interfaces` property in `TypeInfo`, a class, or a TypeRef created by
+- `param`: A key of the `Interfaces` property in `SchemaTypes`, a class, or a TypeRef created by

   `builder.interfaceRef`